+Solar energy is booming and is the fastest growing energy source for electric.
 Solar energy is a form of renewable energy that converts radiant light from the sun through photovoltaic panels.
 Solar energy is a clean and abundant form of energy that can provide electricity and heat for homes and businesses.

 Solar Energy – Saving Us From Our Past